ccpgames/ccpwgl/README.md

 When all is set up, ```grunt [task]``` starts the build script.

-The default task runs the tasks "format" and "compile". "lint" is currently not in the chain for still reporting too many errors.
+The default task runs the tasks "cc", "format", "min". "lint" is currently not in the chain for still reporting too many errors.

 **Available tasks**: